 And to oblige to the frustration a team might face in a transformation phase, Troels Jakobsen always makes sure to nudge the team.
 He uses every opportunity to clearly and openly brief the team about what is next and why.
 Troels Jakobsen says:

 “The clearer the battle lines are drawn the fewer surprises the team will experience.
 This generates security and clarity for the process and purpose.”

 SAFe causes learning, solutions, and innovation

 Working with continuous improvement is a fundamental element in SAFe.
 You have a retrospective approach to learning and development both in the individual teams but also across the ART.
-Joint problems across the ART are handled at workshops, where solutions to the shared challenged are discussed.
-The exchange of experiences helps the team to continuous improvement and optimization of workflows and processes within the SAFe framework.
+Joint problems across the ART are handled at workshops, where solutions to the shared challenges are discussed.
+The exchange of experiences helps the team to continuously improve and optimize workflows and processes within the SAFe framework.

 Fundamentally, BEC has had an open-minded approach to learning during the transformation.
 According to Troels Jakobsen, this has paid off as they have taken the time to get to know the framework and methods instead of just forcing it on people all at once.

 “BEC has used a ‘step by step approach’.
 We learn as we grow.
-That is an approach that works,” the scrum master concludes.
+It is an approach that works,” the scrum master concludes.

 The scrum master's role in SAFe®

 "Scrum Masters are servant leaders and coaches for an Agile Team.
 They help educate the team in Scrum, Extreme Programming (XP), Kanban, and SAFe, ensuring that the agreed Agile process is being followed.
 They also help remove impediments and foster an environment for high-performing team dynamics, continuous flow, and relentless improvement."